-[UPDATE: Watch order propecia online india of a January 2016 presentation by Dr. Ben Luce in Grafton, VT]
+[UPDATE: Watch order propecia online canada of a January 2016 presentation by Dr. Ben Luce in Grafton, VT]

 As the former director of a pro-wind advocacy group in New Mexico, and as a technical expert on renewable energy who continues to advocate for wind power, I feel compelled by recent developments to explain why I believe that industrial wind power on ridge lines is not appropriate for Vermont.
 Vermonters are told that they should accept big wind development on their mountains for a number of reasons: to address climate change, to increase energy independence, to demonstrate their commitment to clean energy, that there is “no silver bullet”, etc. Opponents to wind development are derogatively characterized as shortsighted “NIMBYs”.
 But all of these justifications fail to take into account basic facts about both the severe impacts of wind development to mountain landscapes, and also the real potential of alternatives to wind development in Vermont.
 The NIMBYs are actually on solid scientific ground, at least where wind power on ridges is concerned.